 The only kink to this argument is that it's not always apparent when RTA cabinets from different online retailers are coming from the same manufacturer.
 So the only way to accurately compare prices is to do detective work and compare cabinets from different retailers according to their detailed specifications, feature by feature.

 How do you know you're comparing the same product among different dealers?
 First, some dealers tend to use the same product names.
 For example, Hampton and Sienna Rope are names you frequently see and may indicate that you're looking at the same exact product.
-Also, you might even be lucky enough to find the same product code used by different dealers.
-A term like shaker, on the other hand, refers to a generic style and might be a different product from dealer to dealer that still looks much the same.
+You might even be lucky enough to find the same product code used by different dealers.
+A term like "shaker," on the other hand, refers to a generic style and might be a different product from dealer to dealer that still looks much the same.
 Two shaker cabinets with exactly the same size but made by different manufacturers can be considered an apples-to-apples comparison.

 Second, compare every point of each feature.
 Make sure that you're looking at the same cabinet dimensions, door style, box and door construction materials, and drawer slide and door hinge mechanisms.

 Don't Expect RTA Dealers to Be Big Businesses